 Another word for hair loss is alopecia.

 Therefore, when facing hair loss that happens over the whole head, it is important to do a holistic physical examination to find the cause.
-Once the cause is removed, the hair will start to grow again, unlike in androgenetic alopecia.
+Once you remove the cause, your hair will start to grow again, in contrast to androgenetic alopecia, where hair loss is typically permanent.

 There is a distinction between two types of diffuse hair loss, telogen effluvium and anagen effluvium.